osquery/osquery/docs/wiki/deployment/aws-logging.md

 ## Configuration

 The Kinesis Streams and Kinesis Firehose logger plugins are named `aws_kinesis` and `aws_firehose` respectively.
-They can be enabled as with other logger plugins using the config flag `logger_plugin`.
+They can be enabled as with other logger plugins using the [CLI flag](https://github.com/osquery/osquery/blob/master/docs/wiki/installation/cli-flags.md) `logger_plugin`.
+For this example, both logger plugins must be enabled via `--logger-plugin=aws_kinesis,aws_firehose`.

 Some configuration is shared between the two plugins: